The Price of Privacy in Untrusted Recommendation Engines: Lower bounds for the Information-scarce Setting

-In this appendix, we prove the results stated in Section \ref{sec:LBscarce}.
 Recall that we consider a scenario where there is a single class of users, and each item is ranked either $0$ or $1$ deterministically by each user. $C_N(\cdot):[N]\rightarrow\{0,1\}$ is the underlying clustering function.
 We assume that the user-data for user $u$ is given by $X_u=(I_u,Z_u)$, where $I_u$ is a size $w$ subset of $[N]$ representing items rated by user $u$, and $Z_u$ are the ratings for the corresponding items; in this case, $Z_u=\{\bZ(i)\}_{i\in I_u}$.
-We also denote the privatized sketch from user $u$ as $S_u\in\mathcal{S}$.
-Here the space ${\mathcal S}$ from which sketches are drawn is assumed to be an arbitrary finite or countably infinite space.
+We also denote the privatized sketch from user $u$ as $S_u\in\mathcal{S}$, where ${\mathcal S}$ denotes the space from which sketches are drawn, which we assume to be finite or countably infinite.
 The sketch is assumed to obey $\epsilon$-DP.
 Finally, we assume that $\bZ$ is chosen uniformly over $\{0,1\}^N$, and the set of items $I_u$ rated by user $u$ is also assumed to be chosen uniformly at random from amongst all size-$w$ subsets of $[N]$.

-We first develop two general lemmas in Section \ref{ssec:2lemmas} which we use in our proof, but which can potentially be used for other similar situations.
-Then, in Section \ref{ssec:LB}, we use these to derive tighter bounds on the scaling required for accurate cluster learning.